quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 ##  [BNP, 661]                     are added in, the |  immigrant  | birth rate is estimated to
 ```

-With the `window` argument, you can specify the number of words to be displayed around the keyword.
+With the `window` argument, you can specify how many words of context to display on either side of the keyword.
+The default is five; here we widen it to seven, which is useful when five words is not enough to judge how a term is being used.

 ``` r